 For his part, Petty said in a statement that he “never had any hard feelings” toward Smith.
 “All my years of songwriting have shown me these things can happen. … Sam’s people were very understanding of our predicament and we easily came to an agreement.”
 He added, “The word lawsuit was never even said and was never my intention.”

-For most disputes, a clear-eyed calculation of legal fees and the risks of losing in court should motivate parties to try to negotiate a settlement rather than immediately taking it to trial, write Robert H. Mnookin, Scott R. Peppet, and Andrew S. Tulumello in their book Beyond Winning: Negotiating to Create Value in Deals and Disputes (Harvard University Press, 2000).
+For most disputes, a clear-eyed calculation of legal fees and the risks of losing in court should shape conflict resolution styles and motivate parties to try to negotiate a settlement rather than immediately taking it to trial, write Robert H. Mnookin, Scott R. Peppet, and Andrew S. Tulumello in their book Beyond Winning: Negotiating to Create Value in Deals and Disputes (Harvard University Press, 2000).
 By pursuing negotiation first, you position yourself to save time and money, avoid stress, and increase the odds of keeping the details of your dispute private.
 If agreement proves elusive, litigation remains an option.